Hamilton tops Friday Sao Paulo qualifying

 Lewis Hamilton romped to pole position for the 'sprint' qualifying race at the Sao Paulo Grand Prix ahead of title rival Max Verstappen's Red Bull.

-The seven-time champion, who has a five-place grid penalty for the race on Sunday, was untouchable over one lap, 0.438 seconds quicker than Verstappen.
+Hamilton, who has a five-place grid penalty for Sunday's grand prix, was untouchable over one lap, 0.438 seconds quicker than Verstappen.

-Verstappen beat Hamilton's team-mate Valtteri Bottas into third place.
+Verstappen beat Hamilton's Mercedes team-mate Valtteri Bottas into third.

 There are three points for the winner of the sprint, the result of which sets the grid for the grand prix.